MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/create-manage-model-driven-apps-using-code.md

 ms.reviewer:
 ---

-# Create and manage custom business apps in Common Data Service for Apps using code
+# Create and manage model-driven apps using code

 <!-- https://docs.microsoft.com/en-us/dynamics365/customer-engagement/developer/create-manage-custom-business-apps-using-code -->

-Business apps in CDS for Apps are modular, purpose built apps that provide role-based functionality relevant for a particular area of work.
-These apps make it easier for users to quickly find things they need to do every day by providing a simple and intuitive interface.
-For example, the **Sales** business app provides a simpler, smaller sitemap with only the appropriate set of forms, views, dashboards, and process flows that are relevant for sales people.

-System administrators and customizers can provide users access to these business apps using security roles; users can access only those apps that they have permission to.
-More information: [Business apps in Dynamics 365 CDS for Apps](/dynamics365/customer-engagement/basics/business-apps-dynamics-365)

-In addition to creating custom business apps using the app designer, you can now programmatically create and manage custom business apps in Dynamics 365 CDS for Apps.
+In addition to creating a model-driven app using the PowerApps app designer, you can programmatically create and manage model-driven apps.

 > [!IMPORTANT]
-> You don't have to write code to build custom business apps if you don't need to!
-The app designer provides a much simpler and intuitive experience for building custom business apps without having to write code by providing a tile-based information structure and simplified interface.
-Check it out here: [Design custom business apps by using the app designer](../../maker/model-driven-apps/design-custom-business-apps-using-app-designer.md)
+> You don't have to write code to build model-driven apps if you don't need to!
+The app designer provides a much simpler and intuitive experience for building model-driven apps without having to write code by providing a tile-based information structure and simplified interface.
+Check it out here: [Design model-driven apps by using the app designer](../../maker/model-driven-apps/design-custom-business-apps-using-app-designer.md)

-Creating a custom business app involves the following steps:
+Creating a model-driven app involves the following steps:
 1. Create an [AppModule Entity](../common-data-service/reference/entities/appmodule.md) instance to define your app and its properties.
 2. Add or remove components to your app such as entity, sitemap, and other components for your custom app using the <xref:Microsoft.Dynamics.CRM.AddAppComponents> and <xref:Microsoft.Dynamics.CRM.RemoveAppComponents> actions.
 3. Check your app for any required components thats missing by using the <xref:Microsoft.Dynamics.CRM.ValidateApp> function.
 4. Publish your app.
-5. Associate appropriate security roles to your custom business app to provide access to users.
+5. Associate appropriate security roles to your model-driven app to provide access to users.

 ## Create your business app and define its properties